diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 First, I don't particularly feel suitable to teach anyone anything about the C API.
 I used it for only a few days ( as this was the time I allotted for exercising with it ), and probably am not even at the level that I can write something decent without the risk of leaking memory or riddling it with bugs.

-For this reasons, I can't say that the code I will use in this post is a good example of the API usage nor that is correctly idiomatic in the way it is written.
+For these reasons, I can't say that the code I will use in this post is a good example of the API usage nor that is correctly idiomatic in the way it is written.
 So please take everything with a grain of salt.

 Furthermore, we will only look at using C code in Python and not at calling Python from C.